dwyl/calendar/BUILDIT.md

 Looking good!
-We are now successfully fetching the events and showing it to the user! 🥳
+We are now successfully fetching the events and showing it to the person! 🥳

 # 5. Adding calendar

-Now let's add a calendar for the user to have a way of selecting a date and filtering their events list according to the chosen date.
+Now let's add a calendar for the person to have a way of selecting a date and filtering their events list according to the chosen date.